-In this course students will learn about metallurgy, focusing on the types of metals used in vehicle construction.
+Students will learn about metallurgy, focusing on the types of metals used in vehicle construction.
 Students will develop welding skills while operating and maintaining different types of welding equipment, such as inert gas (MIG), plasma arc, and resistance spot welding equipment.